-Once your application to be a sperm donor has been accepted, you’ll be invited to come and visit us at your chosen CARE clinic and sperm bank.
+Once your application to be a sperm donor has been accepted, you’ll be invited to come and visit us at your chosen sperm donation centre.
 You will have the opportunity to discuss the donation process in more detail with a member of the donation team.
 You’ll also provide your first semen sample which allows us to check your sperm count and quality, and if the sample freezes well.

 It is not uncommon for a sample not to meet the strict criteria for donation, if this is the case this doesn’t always reflect your own fertility.
 Please remember that we’re very selective to give the best chances of success for those who want to use a CARE donor.